When most people think of a water heater, they think of that big metal cylinder that takes up a corner of the basement.

-Mostly, a tankless water heater achieves its advantages by taking a completely different tack to heating water for your taps and appliances: rather than storing hot water for future use, a tankless water heater heats water instantly, on-demand.
+Mostly, a propane tankless water heater achieves its advantages by taking a completely different tack to heating water for your taps and appliances: rather than storing hot water for future use, a tankless water heater heats water instantly, on-demand.

 Here’s how it works.

 Tankless water heaters are extremely efficient for two reasons: first, they never have to reheat water (as a water heater with a tank does after its water has been sitting for a while).
 Tankless water heaters also use electronic ignitions rather than a constantly -running pilot light.

 All in all, tankless water heaters can cut energy consumption by 30 percent or more while providing a limitless supply of hot water.
 They also last almost twice as long as a conventional water heater – almost 20 years on average, compared to 12 for storage-type systems.